Point of sale (POS) systems for iPad or other tablets are increasingly popular, especially for small or new businesses.

 Current versions of iOS permit you to use complex alphanumeric passwords rather than just four digits.
 You may also wish to consider using Touch ID features or some of the similar facilities provided by your Android tablet, if that is your chosen platform.

 Consider a sturdy stand

 Most cloud-based POS providers offer sturdy stands for the tablet you use for your point of sale system.
-Even if you don’t need a full setup, complete with a cash drawer and a receipt printer, you may still wish to consider one of these stands.
-Untethered iPads are awfully tempting to opportunistic thieves!
+Even if you don’t need a full setup complete with a cash drawer and receipt printer, you may still wish to consider one of these stands.
+Untethered iPads are awfully tempting for opportunistic thieves!

 Keep an eye on storage

 All tablets have a finite amount of data storage, so you should keep a regular eye on how much you have available.
-On an iPad, you’ll find this information under SETTINGS – GENERAL – USAGE.
+On an iPad, you’ll find this information under Settings – General – Storage.